 Hope like skipping and in class she is good at numbers and literacy.
 She also likes reading and telling stories.

-Peter is 6 years old and is the second youngest in his family, with four siblings.
-He is a Karamajong by tribe and lives in Namabasa with his parents who are casual workers.
-They live in a semi-permanent house.
+Isaiah is 10 years old and is the youngest in his family with one sibling.
+His Father is Chinese and his mother is a Sabine by tribe.
+He lives in Namatala with his mother who sells vegetables through the IGA scheme.
+They live in a semi-permanent home.

 Jovia is 4 years old and is the eldest in her family, with one sibling.
 She is a Karamajong by tribe and lives in Namatala with her parents.
 Her mother runs a business selling charcoal and her father is a casual worker.
 They live in semi-permanent house.